jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 The [stated goal of Eleventy]((https://www.11ty.io/docs/)) is to be an alternative to [Jekyll](https://jekyllrb.com/) written in Node rather than in Ruby.
 Just as Jekyll it is a very approachable and simple to use SSG once the basic principles are well understood.

 Node being quite fast, Eleventy is a performant SSG.
 It is also very flexible.
-Being written in Node, Eleventy allows you to use the NPM ecosystem to build extends its functionalities.
-You can also pick your favourite in a long list of templating languages.
+Since it is written in Node, Eleventy allows you to use the NPM ecosystem to build extends its functionalities.
+You can also pick your favourite in a [long list of templating languages](https://www.11ty.io/docs/languages/).
 We will use [Nunjucks](https://mozilla.github.io/nunjucks/) by [Mozilla](https://www.mozilla.org) for all the code samples in this course.

 ## 2. Installation and configuration